-Anyway there are plenty of rocket-powered planes that have flown quite faster.
+Anyway there are plenty of rocket-powered planes that have flown faster.
 The North American X-15 has the current record at 2020 m/s (7270 km/h or 4517 mph), reached more than 50 years ago in 1967.
 At this speed it could have crossed Europe from Lisbon to Moscow, or the continental US from San Francisco to Washington DC, in about half an hour.

-Even though conventional guns cannot go beyond 2.3 km/s, it is not hard to send projectiles beyond 10 km/s using exotic guns.
-To calibrate how much energy we are talking about let us look at the collision of two satellites in 2009, a high-tech Iridium and an old Russian military satellite that crashed at a relative velocity of 11.7 km/s.
+Even though conventional guns cannot go beyond 2.3 km/s, it is not impossible to send projectiles beyond 10 km/s using exotic guns.
+To calibrate how much energy we are talking about let us look at the collision of two satellites in 2009, a high-tech Iridium and an old Russian military satellite, which crashed at a relative velocity of 11.7 km/s.
 A rather conservative estimate gives an energy of 6.22 MWh.
 With more probable assumptions of one ton moving at 10 km/s we would get around 14 MWh: this is enough to power a typical home in Europe for two years (and in the US for one year).
 Think about a fridge, air conditioning and all other appliances working for two years!

 The speeds at this point in our scale become harder to understand: 360,000 km/h or 223,700 mph, which means one hour to reach the moon.
 We have now officially surpassed the escape velocity of Jupiter, the biggest planet in the solar system, which is only 60 km/s.

 Particles at dust accelerators can exceed this speed.
 But the first human-made object to reach it was not a speck of dust; probably it wasn’t even a rocket or a deep space probe, but a humble manhole cover.
-It was launched by a nuclear explosion. that predated the Sputnik mission by a few months; so it may have been the first human-made object in space (or it may have dissintegrated in the atmosphere).
+It was launched by a nuclear explosion that predated the Sputnik mission by a few months; so it may have been the first human-made object in space (or it may have disintegrated in the atmosphere).
 Original sources estimate its speed at 66 km/s, while others put it well above 100 km/s.